urycherd/push_swap/README.md

 The last element becomes the first one.<br />
 - rrr : rra and rrb at the same time.<br />

-The program tries to find the smallest list of instructions possible to sort the stack a, the smallest number being at the top
+The program tries to find the smallest set of instructions to sort the stack a, the smallest number being at the top.